rackerlabs/auter/contrib/README.md

 - Code reviews will be done for all files for all pull requests
   - Take this as constructive feedback and do not be discouraged if changes are requested
   - Code reviews may take a while however feel free to comment on the PR if you want to give it a nudge
-  - Code reviews will assess logic, code structure, naming convention and syle.
+  - Code reviews will assess logic, code structure, naming convention and style.
 Please ensure you are following the google guidelines: https://google.github.io/styleguide/